 Books

-- Anglos and Mexicans in the Making of Texas, 1836-1986.
+(Austin: University of Texas Press, 2022) - Anglos and Mexicans in the Making of Texas, 1836-1986.
 By David Montejano

-(Austin: University of Texas Press, 1987) - The Art of Texas: 250 Years.
+(Norman: University of Oklahoma Press, 2017) - The Art of Texas: 250 Years.
 By Ron Tyler

 (College Station: Texas Christian University Press, 2019) - Big Wonderful Thing: A History of Texas.
 By Stephen Harrigan